jwhittle933/phoenix_server_simple/README.md

 To grab this repo as boilerplate
   * `git clone https://github.com/jwhittle933/phoenix_server_simple.git`
   * Install dependencies with `mix deps.get`
   * Phoenix can be used with any SQL server, but the project as is uses postgres.
-To get postgres on your machine (if you don't already have it), run `brew update`, then `brew install postgres`.
+To get postgres on your MacOS machine (if you don't already have it), run `brew update`, then `brew install postgres`.
   * Read [this](http://exponential.io/blog/2015/02/21/install-postgresql-on-mac-os-x-via-brew/) page to make sure postgres is ready to go.
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`.
   * Start Phoenix endpoint with `mix phoenix.server`.
 This will launch the application as is.
 See below for instructions on how to strip this project to bare bones.